A Survey of Token Compression for Efficient Multimodal Large Language Models: Discussions

 \subsection{Combining Different Token Compression Methods}

 In Section~\ref {sec:improved_information_representation}, we explored three distinct types of redundancy and the corresponding methods to reduce them.
-Since prune different forms of redundancy and can be applied at various stages, they seem orthogonal in their function.
 This raises a natural question: can we combine multiple token compression methods to achieve a synergistic effect?

-Surprisingly, the answer is often no. Research has shown that a simple combination can lead to a phenomenon where the total effect is less than the sum of its parts.
-For example, the MoB~\cite{li20251+} paper analyzed this in the context of visual token pruning, finding that the combining methods do not exhibit superiority.
-This is probably attributed to the difference in each compression technique.
-When methods target different redundancies, their compression metrics can be inconsistent, leading to conflicting pruning decisions and a suboptimal outcome.
-Therefore, while each method excels at its specific task, their combined use does not necessarily guarantee a better result and may even degrade performance.